-With the exception of 10 story pages, all he images in this volume were scanned directly from Wildey’s original artwork.
-We have chosen to treat this collection as an art book, with only minor cosmetic cleanup, and have endeavored to reproduce Wildey’s originals as closed as possible to his art.
+With the exception of 10 story pages, all the images in this volume were scanned directly from Wildey’s original artwork.
+We have chosen to treat this collection as an art book, with only minor cosmetic cleanup, and have endeavored to reproduce Wildey’s originals as closely as possible to his art.

 For extras we have an introduction my Mark Evanier, a gallery of covers and model sheets and the uncompleted story Reprisal; it varies from breakdowns and pencil roughs to coloured pages and is better thought of as an extra.
 For Rio fans Doug Wildey’s Rio: The Complete Saga is a must have.